tTrmc/dotz/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in loom, please report it by emailing [salemmoustafa442@gmail.com](mailto:salemmoustafa442@gmail.com).
+If you discover a security vulnerability in dotz, please report it by emailing [salemmoustafa442@gmail.com](mailto:salemmoustafa442@gmail.com).

 **Please do not report security vulnerabilities through public GitHub issues.**